42 Creative Playdate Ideas That Aren't Boring (Indoor, Outdoor, by Age)

 Your kid has a friend coming over in two hours, and you have no plan.
 The house is a mess, you're not sure what's in the pantry, and "just let them play" sounds great in theory.
 Until someone's bored ten minutes in and both kids are standing in the kitchen asking what they can do.

 We've been there.
-So we put together 35 playdate ideas organized by age group, from toddlers who still eat crayons to elementary schoolers who think they're too cool for everything (but secretly aren't).
+So we put together 42 playdate ideas organized by age group and setting, from toddlers who still eat crayons to elementary schoolers who think they're too cool for everything (but secretly aren't).
 Every idea here is parent-tested, low-prep, and genuinely fun.
 Not the Pinterest-perfect kind of fun that requires a trip to three stores and an engineering degree.

 If this is your very first time hosting, you might also want to check out our first playdate tips guide before diving in.